Shuaiwen-Cui/StayHungry/docs/_coverpage.md

-> I have things to to, people to impress and places to go.
+> I have things to to, people to impress, and places to go.

 ## ✒️ Shaun's Rabbit Hole